Cut Healthcare Costs

 Reduce healthcare costs, stay healthy and net significant savings

-The annual healthcare cost for the last four consecutive years in America has been $2.8 trillion, or $8,915 per person, according to the Centers for Medicare & Medicaid Services (CMS).
-And, with rapid advances in healthcare technology we’re likely to live at least 30 years longer than our predecessors – that means paying more in medical costs.
+The annual healthcare cost in America in 2018 was $3.6 trillion, or $11,172 per person, according to the Centers for Medicare & Medicaid Services (CMS).
+And, with rapid advances in healthcare technology, we’re likely to live at least 30 years longer than our predecessors — that means paying more in medical costs.

 Even an ounce of prevention is the best cure

-The best way to cut healthcare cost is to stay healthy.
+The best way to cut healthcare costs is to stay healthy.
 Here are some suggestions to help you live a healthy lifestyle so you can avoid high medical costs:

 - Eat more fruits and vegetables and less fats.